mellotanica/uARM/README.txt

 you browse the actual memory contents: specify start address in the left field and end address in the right field, then click on 'Display Portion' button to view memory contents.

+The 'Terminals' button let you open the enabled terminals' windows.
+You can do that also with the shortcut Alt+[n] where [n] is the number of the terminal you want to view.

 The configuration value "Default Clock Rate" modifies the emulated processor speed (NOT the same as emulation speed),